What is Chef? Powerful DevOps Tool For Configuration Management

 Benefits of Chef

-Increased service Resiliency, by making the infrastructure automated it monitors for bugs and errors before they occur it can also recover from errors more quickly.
+Increased service resiliency is achieved by automating the infrastructure, which enables it to monitor for bugs and errors before they occur and recover from them more quickly.

-Risk Management, chef lowers risk and improves compliance at all stages of deployment.
-It reduces the conflicts during the development and production environment.
+Risk Management, Chef lowers risk and improves compliance at all stages of deployment.
+It reduces conflicts during development and production environments.

-Managing Data Centers and Cloud Environments, as discussed earlier Chef can run on different platforms, under chef you can manage all your cloud and on-premise platforms including servers.
+As discussed earlier, Chef can manage Data Centres and Cloud Environments on different platforms.
+Under Chef, you can manage all your cloud and on-premise platforms, including servers.

 Certification in Cloud and Devops